ut2405/TUF2000M/README.md

 # <TUF2000M CONVERT RAW DATA TO HUMAN READABLE DATA>
 ## Description
 This is a full-stack project includes Node.js server and React web client, database located on MongoDB Cloud.

-- A convinient way to get human readable value from a list of raw data.
+- A convinient way to get human readable value from a list of raw data (CURRENT SCOPE FIRST 100 REGISTRER ON MODBUS TABLE)
 - Easy adding more MODBUS Register and cases.

 ## Cases can solve and description
 1. LONG FORMAT:
 This type includes 2 register number (NUMBER=2) {Example: Register 0021(Reg21:65480)- Register 0022(Reg22:65535)}